ozone158/Machine-Learning-Cheat-Sheet/README.md

 # Machine Learning Cheat Sheet

-Obviously nowadays thanks to vibe codeing, writing good pseudo code is way more important than writing good code.
+Obviously nowadays thanks to vibe coding, writing good pseudo code is way more important than writing good code.
 So I made this for learning and referencing

 ## Cheat Sheets